 August 15 is one of the most important Catholic holidays.
-It celebrates the day that the Blessed Virgin Mary was “Assunta in Cielo” (Assumed into heaven to be with her son, Jesus).
+It celebrates the day that the Blessed Virgin Mary was “Assunta in Cielo” (Assumed body and soul into the glory of heaven to be with her son, Jesus).

 This ancient Italian festival has Pagan origins and dates back to the Romans.
 During the month of August, a series of festivals (Feriae Augusti) took place celebrating the Gods, who oversaw the ripening of crops, the harvest, fertility and maternity.
 Emperor Augustus (18 BC) decided to link all of the festivals together, thus, providing an “adequate” rest period after the hard labor of the previous months.

-Today, Ferragosto or Assumption Day, is still honored as a feast day.
+Today, Ferragosto or Assumption Day (a Holy Day of Obligation), is still honored as a feast day.